pachyderm/docs/content/2.3.x/deploy-manage/manage/gpus.md

     Read about NVIDIA DGX A100's full [userguide](https://docs.nvidia.com/dgx/pdf/dgxa100-user-guide.pdf).

-!!!
-Important "TL;DR"
+{{% notice tip %}}
 Support for scheduling GPU workloads in Kubernetes requires a fair amount of trial and effort.
 To ease the process:

 - This [setup page](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html) will **walk you through very detailed installation steps** to prepare your Kubernetes cluster.
 - Take advantage of a user's past experience in [this blog](https://discuss.kubernetes.io/t/my-adventures-with-microk8s-to-enable-gpu-and-use-mig-on-a-dgx-a100/15366).
+{{% /notice %}}

 Here is a quick recap of what will be needed: